azelandro/Covid-Analysis/README.md

 # Covid-Analysis
-This project uses SQL to make insights on Covid-19 dataset
+This project uses SQL to make insights on Covid-19 dataset using SQL to query the data.